Composite SLO essentials

 each of them would contribute 33.3%.

-A component can burn a fraction of composite's error budget that is no more than a ratio between the component weight and composite's total error budget (1βtarget).
+A component can burn a fraction of the composite's error budget that is no more than a ratio between the component weight and composite's total error budget (1βtarget).

 It can occur when the composite target exceeds the component's normalized weight.

-Then, My component 1 is capable of burning up to 250%
+Then, My component 1 is capable of burning up to 250% of the composite SLO's error budget.

 The component weight scales its impact on the entire composite.